Event export

 Download the whole bucket

-You can either download individual files or the whole bucket to a local folder:
+Individual files or the entire bucket can be downloaded to a local folder:

 Last updated